kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

   Configurations or Launch Templates.
-- If Cluster Autoscaler adds a node to the cluster, and the node has taints applied when it joins the cluster that Cluster Autoscaler was unaware of (because the tag wasn't supplied), this can lead to significant confusion and misbehaviour.
+- If Cluster Autoscaler adds a node to the cluster, and the node has taints applied when it joins the cluster that Cluster Autoscaler was unaware of (because the tag wasn't supplied in ASG), this can lead to significant confusion and misbehaviour.

 ### Special note on GPU instances